cmdoret/master_archive/README.md

 * `processed`: This folder contains the processed RAD-tags generated for each sample using process_radtags.
 * `ref_genome`: This folder contains only the reference genome.
-* `individuals`: Detailed characteristic of each individuals: Name, Sex, Family and Generation where F4 are son/daughter and F3 is the mother.
+* `individuals.tsv`: Detailed characteristic of each individuals: Name, Sex, Family and Generation where F4 are son/daughter and F3 is the mother.
-* `popmap`: Population map required by STACKS to match sample names to population group (i.e. male and female).
+* `popmap.tsv`: Population map required by STACKS to match sample names to population group (i.e. male and female).
 * `ploidy`: contains information about the ploidy of individuals in the dataset.

 After the pipeline has been running, all intermediary and final output files will be generated and stored in their respective sub-folders inside `data`.